-Each room in the apartment had a distinct feel as a kitchen or bedroom, and they moved the homey atmosphere down the street in the early ‘80s when they took over Fjelde’s storefront at the corner of 50th & Xerxes.
+Each room in the apartment had a distinct feel as a kitchen or bedroom.
+As time went on, new dealers became involved in the business, and five women moved the Loft down the street in the ‘90s when they took over Fjelde’s storefront at the corner of 50th & Xerxes.

 The founders’ collaborative business model has lasted for 40 years.
 Today the shop is home to 14 dealers, each of them stocking a room of their own, sharing overhead expenses, and working in the store a number of days based on their square footage.